carbon-language/carbon-lang/docs/project/goals.md

 our stated goals.

-This doesn't preclude having low-level language features or tools to create specific and curated stable ABIs (or even serializable protocols).
-Using any such facilities will also cause developers to explicitly state where they are relying on ABI and isolating it (in source) from code which does not need that stability.
+This doesn't preclude having low-level language features or tools to create specific and curated stable ABIs, or even serializable protocols.
+Using any such facilities will also cause developers to explicitly state where they are relying on ABI and isolating it in source from code which does not need that stability.
 However, these facilities would only expose a restricted set of language features to avoid coupling the high-level language to particular stabilized interfaces.
-There is a wide range of such facilities that should be explored, from serialization-based systems like [protobufs](https://developers.google.com/protocol-buffers) or [pickling in Python](https://docs.python.org/3/library/pickle.html), to [COM](https://docs.microsoft.com/en-us/windows/win32/com/com-objects-and-interfaces) or Swift's [“resilience”](https://swift.org/blog/library-evolution/) model.
+There is a wide range of such facilities that should be explored, from serialization-based systems like [protobufs](https://developers.google.com/protocol-buffers) or [pickling in Python](https://docs.python.org/3/library/pickle.html), to [COM](https://docs.microsoft.com/en-us/windows/win32/com/com-objects-and-interfaces) or Swift's ["resilience"](https://swift.org/blog/library-evolution/) model.
 The specific approach should be designed specifically around the goals outlined above in order to fit the Carbon language.